VictorTrapenok/grammar-ai.app/src/pages/terms.md

 THE APP IS PROVIDED "AS IS" WITHOUT WARRANTIES OF ANY KIND, INCLUDING:

 - MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE
-- ACCURACY OR RELIABILITY OF AI RESPONSES
+- ACCURACY OR RELIABILITY OF GRAMMAR CORRECTIONS OR TRANSLATIONS
-- SAFETY FROM ANOMALOUS EFFECTS
+- FITNESS FOR PROFESSIONAL OR COMMERCIAL USE
 - COMPATIBILITY WITH YOUR DEVICE

 ### 10.2 Limitation of Damages